 Teaching life skills like how to make a bed goes hand in hand with how to manage money.
 So we’ve made an adjustment in our house to allowances to help the kids tie both skills together.
 While previously we used their allowance as a tool for teaching our kids money management, now their allowance is tied to their work.

-The kids each have a list of daily chores, school day chores (like doing homework), and weekly chores (like stripping their sheets to be washed).
+The kids each have a list of daily chores, school day chores (like doing homework), and weekly chores (like stripping their bed sheets to be washed).
 If they complete everything they get their allowance.
-I check in them on the weekend (they get paid on Sunday) and if there are things they haven’t done they can often make up their work over the weekend.
+I check them on the weekend (they get paid on Sunday) and if there are things they haven’t done they can often make up their work over the weekend.

 We recently made some tweaks to how they receive their allowance, and tying their allowance to chores has made an even bigger impact.
 It makes it easy to make sure they get done what they need to without micromanagement.